vedph/cadmus-vela-tool/README.md

 ## History

+- 2024-02-19: more empty or invalid number checks in parsers.
 - 2024-02-10: updated packages and added EOF column option to asset profiles so that import can stop at the first row having column 1 empty.
 This seems to be required in real-world Excel files, as the last rows are often empty.
 - 2024-01-03: updated packages and thesauri.
 - 2024-01-31: